mariohbrino/ansible-laravel/readme.md

 # Laravel localhost development for Ubuntu 20.04

-Laravel localhost development for Ubuntu allow you to install a variety of applications and dependencies that you may necessary to start Laravel development
+Laravel localhost development for Ubuntu is an ansible playbook that allows you to install a variety of applications and dependencies that you may need to start development with Laravel

 ### Dependencies